hypercerts-org/hypercerts/docs/docs/faq.md

 6. Rights of the owners: An unordered list of usage rights tags, which define the rights of the owners of this hypercert over the work being claimed by this hypercert.

 Hypercerts also need a name and description.

+### What should I put for my hypercert's work scope?

+For most projects, it's probably best just to use a single tag that is a short form of your project's name.
+Given that your project may create numerous hypercerts over time, having a work scope that represents the name of your project will make your claims in the "impact hyperspace" more continuous.

+If you choose to use more than one tag, remember that tags are [logically conjunctive](https://en.wikipedia.org/wiki/Logical_conjunction), e.g. `Planting trees` ∧ `Germany` means that the hypercert includes the planting of trees only in Germany, but not planting trees anywhere else or any other work in Germany that wasn't planting trees.

 ### Are hypercerts the same as impact evaluations?